Senior Public Speaking competition winner 2025

 See Full Post >>

-Monday Lentil soup with fresh sourdough and butter
+Monday Lentil soup served with fresh sourdough and butter

 (Chefs’ selection of fruits and vegetables provided daily)